Lauren-Wilson/Lauren-Wilson/README.md

 👋 Hi, I'm Lauren Wilson.

-💼 I'm an Associate Data Scientist at G.E.H.A with a background in time series forecasting.
+💼 I'm an Associate Data Scientist at G.E.H.A with a background in time series forecasting, product analysis, and machine learning in the cloud.

 🚀 I'm interested in all things healthcare | product analytics | business optimization, specifically improving the user's experience.
 My work has been focused on A/B testing to determine campaign lift, reporting & insights, and projecting member enrollment using Python, R, & SQL.